DeweiHu/MotionCorrection-VoxelMorph/README.md

 and the VoxelMorph is a learning based deformable registration.

 ## VoxelMorph files
-1. Voxel_train
+1. VoxelMorph_Train.py
-2. Voxer_test
+2. VoxerMorph_test.py
-3. losses
+3. losses.py